brian14708/wh-briefings/statements-releases/2021-05/2021-05-26-fact-sheet-the-american-jobs-plan-will-produce-preserve-and-retrofit-more-than-2-million-affordable-housing-units-and-create-good-paying-jobs.md

 modified_time: 2021-05-26 09:20:40-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/26/fact-sheet-the-american-jobs-plan-will-produce-preserve-and-retrofit-more-than-2-million-affordable-housing-units-and-create-good-paying-jobs/
 published_time: 2021-05-26 09:20:39-04:00
-title: 'FACT SHEET: The American Jobs Plan Will Produce, Preserve, and Retrofit More Than 2 Million Affordable Housing Units and Create Good-Paying Jobs'
+title: "FACT SHEET: The American Jobs Plan Will Produce, Preserve, and Retrofit More\
+  \ Than 2 Million Affordable Housing Units and Create Good-Paying\_Jobs"
 ---

 Even after the COVID-19 pandemic, tens of millions of Americans will